-As mentioned, cover crops can act as nutrient storage.
-For example, in our region, it is a common practice to apply manure to corn acreage in the fall, especially where fall tillage is practiced.
-But plant available nitrogen (N) can be lost from fall manure applications through erosion, leaching, and denitrification.
-If a cover crop is planted, these plants can absorb nutrients and store them in their biomass through the winter.
-Our research has shown that 50% of manure nitrogen was available for corn to scavenge from a fall-planted cover crop, as compared to 15% of manure N available to corn without a cover crop.
-Cover crop biomass can hold high quantities of nutrients, especially if the cover crop is able to obtain sufficient growth prior to termination.
-Table 1 shows nutrient levels in soil where cover crops were grown.
-Levels of nutrients were higher in soil with no cover crop indicating that the cover crop biomass are less prone to environmental losses.
-Integrating cover crops can also reduce the leaching of potassium (K), ultimately reducing the amount of purchased fertilizers for successive crops.
+Cover crops provide nutrient storage.
+For example, we know that plant available nitrogen (N) can be lost from fall manure applications through erosion, leaching, and denitrification.
+However, if a cover crop is planted, these plants can absorb nutrients and store them in their biomass through the winter.
+Our research has shown that 50% of manure N was available for corn from a fall-planted cover crop, as compared to 15% of manure N available to corn without a cover crop.
+The biomass of cover crops can hold high quantities of nutrients, especially if the cover crop is able to obtain sufficient growth prior to termination.
+Table 2 shows nutrient levels in soil where cover crops were grown.
+Levels of nutrients were higher in soil with no cover crop indicating that the cover crops had scavenged and held considerable levels of nutrients.
+Nutrients like phosphorus (P) held by cover crop biomass are less prone to environmental losses.
+Integrating cover crops may also reduce the leaching of potassium (K), ultimately reducing the amount of purchased fertilizers for successive crops.
+Cover crop residues increase the microbial or biological activity in the soil as well.
+Research has shown that the soil's biological activity is very low when bare soil is left following silage corn harvest.
+By growing cover crops, you are helping to feed microorganisms in the soil, including fungi, bacteria, arthropods, and protozoa.
+These microorganisms release nutrients bound up in the soil, making them more available to your crop.
+In addition, they interact with plant growth regulation and enhance pest (insect, disease, and weed) defense mechanisms within cash crops.
+Individual cover crop species perform very specific roles-clover, for example, fixes nitrogen-but all cover crops help improve soil health in some way.